-Since April 2020 we have received a lot of feedback from members concerned about how to tackle the new UK Property Reporting Service used to report CGT arising on the disposal of UK residential property on or after 6 April 2020.
+Ever since its launch in April 2020, we have received a lot of feedback from members concerned about how to tackle the new UK Property Reporting Service used to report CGT arising on the disposal of UK residential property on or after 6 April 2020.
 This note is intended to set out as much as we know about the practical process of reporting, based on publicly available guidance and correspondence with HMRC.
 It has not been reviewed by HMRC.

-We have focused on reporting for UK residents, but there are some comments on non-UK residents below as, since April 2020, non-residents have been expected to use the same online service in place of the previous, online web-form.
+We have focused on reporting for UK residents, but there are some comments on non-UK residents below as, since April 2020, non-residents have been expected to use the same online service for their (wider) obligations to report in place of the previous, online web-form.

 Any further comments, corrections or feedback from members are very welcome.
 Please send them to atttechnical [at] att.org.uk.